-I was REALLY nervous.
-So much was riding on this work, and I didn’t feel as though I had a lot of support.
-I was FULL of anxiety, and I honestly felt as though a lot of that anxiety was built into the system.
-I mean, there were people willing to read my packet when it was done and give me feedback.
+When I was preparing for the MFC, I felt so keenly how much was riding on this work, and I didn’t feel as though I had a lot of support.
+I was full of anxiety, and I honestly felt as though a lot of that anxiety was built into the system.
+Not everyone is as anxious as I was, but many of us feel that support in a process like the MFC could be very helpful.

+Of course, there were generous people willing to read my packet when it was done and give me feedback.
 But that was after I’d already put hours and hours of work, sweat, blood, and tears into it.
-Were they going to send me back to Square One?
 Were they going to give me vague feedback I didn’t understand or couldn’t work with?
-Was I going to get a number, an evaluation, I didn’t want?
+Was I going to get an evaluation, a number, I didn’t want?

 The reality is no one can guarantee that you will get any particular number in your MFC meeting.
 There is an alchemy between the candidate and the panel that can never be entirely anticipated.

 Do you need any of the above?
 I can help you.
 I can offer support and challenge.
 I can offer close reading and a preacher’s eye and ear.
 I can offer clear critique as well as encouragement and praise.
 I will make suggestions and you decide whether or not to take them.

-Who Am I?
+Who am I?

 - I am an ordained Unitarian Universalist minister.
 My ordination was in April 2015 at All Souls Church Unitarian in Washington, DC.
 I also worked at All Souls as the Pastoral Care Coordinator during my time at Wesley Theological Seminary, also in DC.